 - Has a loan been provided to them in the past?

 - Did they pay back the loan?

 - Did they do it in a timely manner?

 - Will loaning money cause jealousy among other family members?

-- Are you okay with losing the loaned money?
+- Would the lender be okay with losing the loaned money?

-The last point, referring to whether or not the lender would be “ok” with losing the loaned money, is arguably the most important question.
-One should not loan money with the expectation of getting it back if they value their relationship with said family member.
-That is how family relationships are changed (for the worse) permanently.
+The last question on that list is arguably the most important.
+One should not loan money with the expectation of getting it back if they value their relationship with their family member.
+That is how familial relationships are damaged, sometimes permanently.

-By mentally viewing the loan as a gift, the lender is not emotionally devastated if the loan goes unpaid.
-Having said, the lender should not share this with the borrower – this is merely a mindset that the lender should have prior to lending money.
+By mentally considering the loan as a gift, the lender is not emotionally devastated if the loan goes unpaid.
+Having said that, the lender should not share this thought with the borrower; this is merely a mindset that the lender should have prior to lending money.

 The loan agreement establishes several important points regarding the lent money.
-By requiring the borrower sign the agreement, it helps to ensure they understand the seriousness of the loan, and that they’re required to follow the terms within it.
+By requiring that the borrower sign the agreement, it helps to ensure they understand the seriousness of the arrangement, and that they’re required to follow the terms of the contract.
 It also serves as a record of the deal, letting the lender look back on the terms they offered should they receive another request for money from another family member.

 At a minimum, the agreement should include the following information: